 Conway serves as an active, ordained deacon at Hilldale Baptist Church.
 He is married to Hannah Conway, and the couple share three kids: Mclain, Jadelyn, and Willow.

 Jay Bailey graduated from Clarksville High School in 1998 having lettered in football, basketball, and track.
 During his high school career he was awarded many all-area and all-regional honors.
 After high school, Jay went on to play one season of junior college basketball at Volunteer State, after which Jay returned home to Clarksville and Austin Peay State University to play football from 2000 to 2002.
 He was inducted into the Austin Peay State University Hall of Fame in 2011.
 Jay joined the Clarksville high football coaching staff in 2006; he also began coaching basketball two years later.
 Jay serves as assistant strength and conditioning coach as well as the runningbacks coach.
 When not at CHS he is the Wellness Director at the Clarksville Area YMCA as well as a Personal Trainer

 Jim Irwin graduated from Rossview High School in 2015.
-While at Rossview High, Jim started 42 out of 43 games on the offensive line and was awarded All Area and All Region honors in 2013-2015, and All State in 2015.
+While at Rossview High, Jim started 42 out of 43 games on the offensive line and was awarded All Area and All Region honors in 2013, 2014, and 2015, and All State in 2015.
 Irwin was also nominated for the Harry Galbreath Award both his junior and senior year.
 After Rossview, he continued his football career at Austin Peay State University during 2015, where he played tight end as a true freshman.
 Irwin graduated in 2020 with a Bachelor’s degree in Human and Health Performance.
 Irwin joined the Clarksville High School faculty in the fall of 2020 and is a first year member of the coaching staff.
 Coach Irwin coaches the H backs and teaches physical education at CHS.